Erfan4708/HomeSalesAds-Crawler/README.md

 scrapy crawl home_spider -O home_data.csv
 ```
 At
-cmd
+terminal,
-that in the folder **home_data**
+that is in the folder **home_data**
-It is opened,

-you can do the scrap and the netich in the file
+you can observe the scraped data in below files:
 `home_data.json`
 Or
 `home_data.csv`

-As you can see, the data in the output files are not clean and are not suitable for use in data analysis, so by running the file
+As you will notice, the data in the output files are not clean and thus are not suitable to use in data analysis; therefore by running the file
 `clean_data.py`

 You can save the cleaned data in the file